KidPudel/Iggy-s-Vault/gamedev/godot/autoload.md

 Low [[Memory fragmentation]]
 [[cache locality]] is hight

+> [!note] Autoload could be just a script/node or a whole scene.
+When you autoload a scene, all of its child nodes are automatically part of that scene's hierarchy, which keeps the structure self-contained and easier to manage.

 Autoload should follow these **rules**:
 1. Tracks all of its own data internally
 2. Should exist in isolation